payara/MicroProfile-TCK-Runners/README.md

-## For information on how to run the TCK for each of these APIs click the relevant links:
+## For information on how to run the TCK follow the link:

  - [MicroProfile Config](MicroProfile-Config/README.md)